keyxcode/fso-coursework/README.md

 }
 ```

-- Linting for an CRA frontend
-  `npm install --save-dev eslint-plugin-jest`
+- Linting for an CRA app `npm install --save-dev eslint-plugin-jest`

 - Linting and formatting